Bobby Duncum Jr.: Debut (1998)

+In 1998, Duncum signed a three-year deal with World Championship Wrestling (WCW).
+He initially appeared in a dark match prior to WCW Monday Nitro on July 27, defeating Sick Boy.

-On the November 16 episode of WCW Monday Nitro, Duncum made his World Championship Wrestling debut as a fan favorite and defeated Chris Jericho in a World Television Championship match, but was unable to win Jericho's title due to winning via countout.
-Six days later at World War 3, Duncum made his pay-per-view debut and faced Jericho in a rematch for the title, but lost via pinfall.
-Duncum continued his feud with Jericho and defeated him twice at house shows and once more on the December 3 episode of Thunder before losing to him on the December 7 episode of Nitro.
-Duncum then formed a short-lived tag team with Mike Enos.
+Duncum made his official debut as a fan favorite on the November 16 episode of Nitro, defeating Chris Jericho in a WCW World Television Championship match by countout.
+However, since championships cannot change hands via countout, Jericho retained the title.
+Six days later at World War 3, Duncum failed to win the title from Jericho.
+Duncum continued his feud with Jericho, defeating him once more on the December 3 episode of Thunder before losing to him on the December 7 episode of Nitro.

 West Texas Rednecks (1999)

-Duncum became a villain in the beginning of 1999 and joined Curt Hennig, Barry Windham, and Kendall Windham to form a faction called the West Texas Rednecks.
-Although originally intended to be the villainous rivals of Master P's No Limit Soldiers, a faction of rappers, the Rednecks were instead embraced by the Southern wrestling fans of WCW and were cheered over the No Limit Soldiers.
-While Hennig and Barry would contend for the WCW World Tag Team Championship, Duncum would compete in singles matches on Saturday Night and Thunder, including an unsuccessful attempt at winning the WCW World Television Championship from Booker T on the April 15 episode of Thunder.
+Duncum became a villain in 1999, joining Curt Hennig, Barry Windham and Kendall Windham as part of a faction called the West Texas Rednecks.
+Although originally intended to be the villainous rivals of Master P's No Limit Soldiers, a faction of rappers, the Rednecks were instead embraced by the Southern wrestling fans of WCW, particularly due to their country song "Rap is Crap", being cheered over the No Limit Soldiers.
+On June 13, at The Great American Bash, Duncum and Hennig lost to Konnan and Rey Mysterio Jr. of the No Limit Soldiers.
+The Rednecks lost to the Soldiers once again on July 11 in an elimination tag team match at Bash at the Beach.

-On June 13 at The Great American Bash, Duncum and Hennig lost to Konnan and Rey Mysterio Jr. of the No Limit Soldiers in a tag team match.
-Less than a month later, the Rednecks lost to the Soldiers once again at Bash at the Beach in an elimination tag team match on July 11.
-Following the end of their feud with the Soldiers, the Rednecks made their final pay-per-view appearance at Road Wild on August 14, where Duncum, Barry and Hennig lost to The Revolution (Dean Malenko, Perry Saturn and Shane Douglas) in a six-man tag team match.

-Twelve days later on Thunder, Duncum made his final televised appearance as he, Barry and Kendall Windham lost to the Filthy Animals (Eddy Guerrero, Kidman and Rey Mysterio Jr.).
+Following the end of their feud with the Soldiers, the Rednecks made their final pay-per-view appearance at Road Wild on August 14, where Duncum, Barry and Hennig lost to The Revolution (Dean Malenko, Perry Saturn and Shane Douglas).
+On August 22, Duncum wrestled his final recorded match, as he, Barry and Kendall Windham lost to the Filthy Animals (Chavo Guerrero Jr., Eddy Guerrero and Rey Mysterio Jr.).
+He suffered a knee injury in the fall.

 Personal life

-Duncum's father, Bobby Duncum Sr., was also a professional wrestler.

-Death
+Duncum married Michelle Donnelly on July 10, 1994.
+They had two children, Austen and Cassidy.
+Austen died on March 25, 2010.

-Duncum was found dead of an apparent drug overdose on January 24, 2000, at 5:00 in the morning by his roommate.
-He was 34 years old.
-Reports from stations KEYE-42 and KTBC Fox 7 in Austin mentioned that Duncum had gone through a divorce.
-An autopsy revealed that Duncum had overdosed on fentanyl, a painkiller that can be up to 100 times more potent than morphine.
-He did not have a prescription for the drug, and was supplied it by a relative.
-He had three patches of the drug at the time of his death.
-He is buried at Holliman Cemetery in Rockdale, Texas.
+On January 24, 2000, Duncum, aged 34, was found dead of an apparent drug overdose at 5:20 in the morning at his home in Leander, Texas.
+An autopsy revealed that Duncum had overdosed on fentanyl; he did not have a prescription for the drug, and was supplied it by a relative.
+It also mentioned that alcohol, cocaine and valium were involved in the overdose.
+At the time of his death, he was in the process of undergoing a divorce with his wife.
+That same night, WCW displayed an "in memory of" graphic for Duncum on Nitro.
+On January 28, a ten-bell salute was held for Duncum at an ECW on TNN taping.
+His funeral took place the same day, with John Layfield (his former tag team partner John Hawk) and Rob Van Dam in attendance.